 Dealing with the outcome of a car accident is never easy.
 It’s only made worse when you can’t work because of your injuries.
 At Steinger, Greene & Feiner, we make sure you get your money as quickly as possible to minimize the financial impact of the wreck.

-There’s a good chance you’ll receive some kind of settlement offer from the insurance company after your accident.
+There’s a good chance you’ll receive some kind of settlement offer from the insurance company after your accident and you will be compensated for lost wages.
 They know you need money now, and will probably offer you less than you deserve.

-Before you accept it, call us and let us review your case to determine if you are entitled to greater compensation.
+Before you accept it, call us and let us review your case and Tampa worker’s compensation laws to determine if you are entitled to greater compensation.